fdel15/whiteboardingWednesdays/README.md

 ```

-* Each person at the whiteboard walks through their solution using Greg’s system:
+* Each person at the whiteboard walks through their solution using [Greg’s system to solve algorithms](https://github.com/fdel15/whiteboardingWednesdays/blob/master/algorithm_system.md)):
 	1. Function Signatures
 	2. Examples
 	3. Assumptions